onflow/flow-cli/docs/account-remove-contract.md

 - Flag: `--filter`
 - Short Flag: `-x`
-- Valid inputs: case-sensitive name of the result property.
+- Valid inputs: a case-sensitive name of the result property

 Specify any property name from the result you want to return as the only value.